 What Does Rapini Taste Like

 Rapini leaves buds and stems are all edible.
 And the flavor is slightly bitter, which truly awakens the tastebuds.
-It’s associated with Italian and mediterranean cuisine, so you often find it sauteed or roasted with lemon or garlic.
+It’s associated with Italian and mediterranean cuisine, so you often find it sautéed or roasted with a little olive oil and garlic.
+A squeeze of lemon also balances out the bitterness and creates a bright mouth-watering flavor.

 What’s The Best Way To Cook Rapini?

 Sautéed is the most common method of cooking.
-But personally, I prefer to roast rapini since it’s easier to get a whole bushel of it on one pan and bake it in the oven while you’re grilling or cooking meats or another main dish.
+But personally, I prefer to roast rapini since it’s easier to get a whole bushel of it on one sheet pan and bake it in the oven while you’re grilling or cooking meats or another main dish.
+Add a piece of parchment paper to keep it from sticking to the pan and the cleanup will be easy too!

 More Recipes We Think You’ll Love